Mathieu0321/F21-1010/homework/Assignment-2-Distances-To-Planets/Assignment-2-Calulating-in-Python.raw.md

 ## Program

+100pts total - Assignment 2.
+Turned in by upland your files as a .zip archive on the banner/wyoweb system.

-1. 75pts - Write a program that will:
+Part 1: 75pts - Write a program that will:
+0. Create a directory/folder for this code
+0. Call the main program in the folder, `main.py`.
+0. Create a file with the conversion code in it, `conv.py`.
+1. use a "def" in `conv.py` for the conversions
+2. Have a test section at the bottom to test the function.
+	- Write automated test code that will check that your conversion is correct.
+	- Make it so that if you just run the conversion code it will run the test.
+3. The main program will
 	- Print out a prompt for the value.
 	- Read in from the terminal a value in kilometers.
 	- Apply a conversion from that unit to tennis ball model.
+(Call the function)
 	- Output a value in miles, kilometers and feet plus inches (or fractions of an inch).

-	- Write automated test code that will check that your conversion is correct.
-2. 25pts - Write a program that will:
+Part 2.
+25pts - Write a program that will:
-	- Print out a prompt for the value.
-	- Read in a value in light years.
-	- Convert that to miles and kilometers.
-Print the result.
-	- Convert to the tennis ball model units and print out the value in miles, kilometers and feet plus inches (or fractions of an inch).
-	- Write automated test code that will check that your conversion is correct.

-## Questions
+Use the same technique as the above with different values for reading in light years and print out the output in miles and kilometers.
+This means creating a new directory for this 2nd set of code.
+Creating a set of files, one with the main program and a file for each of the conversions.
+The conversions are light-years-to-miles and miles-to-kilometers.
+Read in light years, print out miles and kilometers in the main program.
+Call the conversion from the main program.
+Implement test code in each of the conversion programs.

+## Questions: to be answer in lab.

+Questions are answered by doing a write up as a .md or .markdown (text) file in lab.
+The writeup should be written in Visual Studio Code (VS Code).

+Use markdown [https://www.markdownguide.org/cheat-sheet/](https://www.markdownguide.org/cheat-sheet/) for the formatting of your text file answers.

+This portion should be turned in as a part of your lab.

+It is worth 100pts.

 1. 5pts - What is the closest star to planet Earth?
 Think!
 It shines on you every day.
 2. 10pts - Approximately how many exoplanets have been identified?
 (Use Google)